 - In a large saucepan, cook bacon over medium heat until crisp.
 Using a slotted spoon, remove to paper towel.
 In the drippings, saute sausage, onion and garlic for 3 minutes.
 Stir in the carrot and celery.
 Cook and stir 2 minutes longer or until sausage is lightly browned; drain.

-Originally published as Simple Minestrone in Cooking for 2 Winter 2006, p12
+Originally published as Quick Minestrone Soup in Cooking for 2 Winter 2006